 Early graduation from Michigan State brought Derek Kunhee back to his home country, where he studied at Yonsei University.
 It was here, at his father’s alma mater, where he recovered what he had lost of his native culture and tongue.
 It was also during this time Derek Kunhee began learning Mandarin Chinese, eventually doing a five-month stint at Tsinghua University’s Chinese Language Program, achieving HSK Level Six Certification in less than one year of study.

 Derek Kunhee is a second-year law student at the University of San Diego School of Law where he is a Program Assistant for USD’s Law & Policy Program for International Professionals, helping bridge the gap amongst Korean, American, and Chinese lawyers, judges, lawyers, public officials, and other legal professionals.
 He is also a Research Assistant for Professor Ralph Folsom.
 Derek Kunhee is the author of Professor Folsom’s Eckstom’s Licensing in Foreign and Domestic Operations: Joint Venture‘s Korea Chapter: Corruption in Modern Day South Korea: A Country at a Crossroads, available on Westlaw.

 Derek Kunhee spent his first summer of law school back in his mother country as a Summer Clerk at Kim & Chang working on FinTech and China-related cases.
-His dream is to become a liaison between the United States, Korea, and the People’s Republic of China.
+He plans on returning to Beijing to work in King & Wood Malleson’s China-Korea team.
+Derek Kunhee’s dream is to become a liaison amongst the United States, Korea, and the People’s Republic of China.